-The purpose of the Administrative Plan (the "Plan") is to establish policies for operating the program in a manner consistent with HUD requirements and local objectives.
+The purpose of the Administrative Plan (the "Plan") is to establish policies for carrying out the programs in a manner consistent with HUD requirements and local objectives.
 The Plan covers both admission and continued participation in the HCV Program.
-The Plan defines the Authority's local policies for operation of the program in accordance with Federal laws and regulations.
-All issues related to the Section 8 HCVP not addressed in this document are governed by Federal regulations, HUD memos, notices and guidelines or other applicable law.

-The Authority is responsible for complying with all changes in HUD regulations pertaining to this Program.
-On an ongoing basis, the Authority may make minor, non-substantive modifications to the Administrative Plan in order to clarify existing policies and procedures and/or to correct editing errors.
+The Authority is responsible for complying with all changes in HUD regulations pertaining to this program.
 If such changes conflict with this Plan, HUD regulations will have precedence.
-During times of a federal, state and/or local emergency, the Executive Director or designee shall have discretion to modify non-statutory policies and procedures to expedite operations and actions that benefit and safeguard Participants and staff.
 The original Plan and any changes must be approved by the Board of Commissioners of the agency and a copy provided to HUD.